 You likely won't get to visit all the employers at the event.
 Develop a plan by viewing

-the list of registered employers first, then prioritize your top employers.
-If you
+the list of registered employers first, then prioritize your top 5-10 employers.
+If

-Practice your handshake and elevator pitch to use upon approaching recruiters at the
+Practice your handshake and 30 sec. intro to use upon approaching recruiters at the

 Have your UofM Student ID out and ready for easy check-in.